Editorial Standards A-Z

 Begin with the area code in parentheses: (773) 442-1234.

 Use figures except for noon and midnight.
-Use a.m. and p.m. with periods after each letter., Do not use the abbreviations a.m. and p.m. with the words morning, noon, afternoon, evening, night or o’clock.
+Use a.m. and p.m. with periods after each letter.
+Do not use the abbreviations a.m. and p.m. with the words morning, noon, afternoon, evening, night or o’clock.

 Write the time of day as follows: 3 p.m., 9:15 a.m., 4:05 p.m.

 Do not include :00 for on-the-hour times.
-However, if you will be listing more than one time, give the minutes for all of them if you must give them for any: 1:15, 2:00, 3:20 not 1:15, 2, 3:20.
+However, when listing more than one time, give the minutes for all of them if you must give them for any: 1:15, 2:00, 3:20 not 1:15, 2, 3:20.

 Examples: